 Personally, I am someone who is passionate about all of the things that I do.
+I was lucky enough to marry my best friend (Paige Couros), who is an elementary school teacher and always keeps me grounded and reminds me how complex a teacher’s job is.
 I believe that we must continuously “sharpen the saw” by taking part in other pursuits.
 I love running and sports, and am a HUGE fan of the Los Angeles Lakers.
 In fact, I have two dogs now that are named after a current and former Laker (Odom and Cooper).
-I do miss my dog Kobe who was my first pet ever (miss you buddy).
+I do miss my dos Kobe and Shaq who were my first pest ever (miss you buddy).

 Music is also a passion of mine.
 If you are ever interested in hearing what I like, check out my #georgegtunes that I post on Twitter for the world to hear.
 The more well rounded we are as educators, I believe, the more our students will see us as real people that they can connect with in the classroom.